Entertainment & Special Event Insurance — Kelly Insurance Group

 PROMOTER CLAIMS HISTORY

-A promoter's loss run — the documented history of prior insurance claims across events they've produced — is a primary underwriting input for larger programs.
-A clean loss history supports more favorable pricing; prior A&B or crowd injury claims affect both premium and carrier appetite for future events.
+A promoter's loss run — the documented history of prior claims across their events — is a primary input for larger programs.
+A clean history supports more favorable terms; prior A&B or crowd-injury claims affect both pricing and carrier appetite for future events.

 08